rafay99-epic/Astro-Portfolio-Blog/src/content/projects/flutterBlogSite.md

 2. **Project Showcase**: Visitors can explore a variety of projects that highlight different skills, including web development, mobile app development, and UI/UX design.
 Each project is presented with a brief description, allowing potential clients and employers to understand the scope and purpose of the work.

 3. **Interactive Elements**: The portfolio includes interactive features that engage users, allowing them to experience the functionality of the projects firsthand.
-This interactivity not only enhances user engagement but also showcases Rafay’s proficiency in implementing dynamic content.
+This interactivity not only enhances user engagement but also showcases Rafay's proficiency in implementing dynamic content.

 4. **Code Samples**: For those interested in the technical details, the site provides links to GitHub repositories for many projects.
 This transparency allows visitors to dive deeper into the code, reinforcing the open-source nature of Rafay's work.